Securing land rights in West Africa

 This is because for centuries people have accessed land and resources through complex social relations governed by local institutions.
 Land rights have traditionally been held collectively by lineages or families; sometimes there are complex systems of multiple and overlapping rights.
 Verbal records of these rights are sometimes safeguarded in the memory of local elders.

 But local land users have developed innovative ways to make their land rights more secure.
 For example:

 - Farmers have started documenting land transactions (such as tenancies or sharecropping, or spousal agreements) in writing and are developing innovative, low-cost approaches to recording customary land rights, such as simplified surveys or photographic documentation, and

 - Groups of farmers and herders have negotiated and formalised collective agreements on the use of shared natural resources (referred to as 'local conventions').

-While more testing can be done, this dialogue and multi-stakeholder engagement as well as the low-cost element provides good potential for adoption and upscaling of the tools.
+While more testing can be done, this dialogue and multi-stakeholder engagement, as well as the low-cost element, provided good potential for adoption and upscaling of the tools.

 Land Resource Management Centre, based in Kumasi, Ghana

 Groupe d'Etudes et de Recherche en Sociologie et Droit Appliqué (applied law and sociology research and learning group) based in Bamako, Mali